Wdboyes13/MicroBit-ARM-Assembly/README.md

 # micro:bit v2 ASM Stuff
 I was bored, and tired of makecode
 so i did this :D

+If your reading the code, the comments may not be 100% accurate
+because im to lazy to update them

 ## Running
 blink.asm is the code to display a happy face